Spearin/fccw-docs/docs/userguides/data-structures/formations.md

 This is the NATO size symbol corresponding to the size of the formation element in the row, not the overall size of the whole formation.
 These symbols will show up on the counters in-game.

+!!! note
-**NOTE:** For a Platoon, it is three periods and not an ellipse.
+    For a Platoon, it is three periods and not an ellipse.
 Excel is extremely helpful in turning three periods into an ellipse for you.
 This will not work in the game and will get flagged in the Validation Program.
 To change this behavior, go into Excel’s Options, Proofing, click AutoCorrect Options, scroll the Replace Text as you type window and find the three periods replaced with the ellipse and Delete that entry.
 You are good to go now.

 ## Is HQ Of